kaichen23/israel-hamas/README.md

 - zionism_antisemitism

 ## Data Download
 All datasets are saved to JSON type files.
-This repository contains a sample of five hundred submissions, comments, and conversations data, along with an ID file extracted from the complete dataset.
+This repository contains a sample of five hundred submissions, comments, and conversations data, along with an full id file extracted from the complete dataset.
 Please contact the author (**kchen035@usc.edu**) to access the entire dataset.

 ## Keyword Extraction